GeoscienceAustralia/ptha/ptha_access/README.md

 * multiple columns with names like `STAGE_lower_ci_XXXX`.
 These are similar to the above, but describe the lower limit of the 95% credible interval for the stage with the specified exceedance-rate. (i.e. 2.5% quantile)

+* multiple columns with names like `STAGE_median_XXXX`.
+These are similar to the above, but describe the 'epistemic median' stage with the specified exceedance-rate (i.e. 50% quantile)

+* multiple columns with names like `STAGE_16pc_XXXX`.
+These are similar to the above, but describe the 16% quantile.

+* multiple columns with names like `STAGE_84pc_XXXX`.
+These are similar to the above, but describe the 84% quantile.

-Note that 'peak stage' values below 2cm (or above 20m) are treated as missing data in this file.
+Note that 'peak stage' values below 2cm (or above 20m) are treated as missing data in this file (NA).
 While such values are unlikely to be of interest, if necessary they can be reconstructed from the detailed information we provide (later in this document).